TransformingMusicology/mei-tmus/README.md

 `instruments`

-Allows describing `<instrVoice>` instruments in more detail.
+Allows describing `<perfRes>` instruments in more detail.
 Adds some playing technique marking elements.

 `frettab`